Man charged with murder in North Carolina road rage shooting

 “I looked over.
 The passenger window of my car was shattered.
 My wife called my name,” Eberly said.

 Floyd is being held without bond in the Robeson County Detention Center.
-It could not be immediately determined if Floyd has an attorney.
+It could not be immediately determined if Floyd has an attorney who could comment.

 Floyd has served several prison terms over the last decade for assault with a deadly weapon, breaking and entering, possession of a firearm by a felon and other charges, according to state prison records.